-(Terminal Program) Advisor: Mr. Jonathan Banks
+(Terminal Program) Advisor: Mr. Willie Hopson

 This regular program is designed to train students in the fundamental operations of machine tools and equipment to the extent that they will be able to enter production at entry level machine operators.
 They will be required to do actual shop practice as well as related studies.
-Laboratory work, or shop practice includes: bench work, milling machine operations, metal planners, drill presses, leather work, dole saws, tool making, instrument reading, etc. The related studies include: mechanical drawing, blue print reading, related mathematics, and various phases or studies as they relate to machine shop work.
+Laboratory work, or shop practice includes: bench work, milling machine operations, metal planners, drill presses, lather work, dole saws, tool making, instrument reading, etc. The related studies include: mathematics, English, natural and social science, blue print reading, material estimating, contracts and specifications, and shop safety and management as they relate to the machine shop trade.

 The course is designed to be completed in 18 months or 2,160 clock hours.
+However, the interest, ability and aptitude of the individuals may cause the time to vary.

-DESCRIPTION OF COURSES TRANSFER COURSES
+DESCRIPTION OF COURSES

+TRANSFER COURSES

-Accou inting ACC 1213 Principles of Accounting - A study of the elementary accounting principles as applied to the various forms of business organizations, and an introduction to specialized fields of accounting.
+Accor unting ACC 1213 Principles of Accounting - A study of the elementary accounting principles as applied to the various forms of business organizations, and an introduction to specialized fields of accounting.
 Three hours; 3 credits.
 ACC 1223 Principles of Accounting - A continuation of Accounting 1213.
 Prerequisite: Accounting 1213.
 Three hours; 3 credits.
-Art 22.42 ART 1113 Art Appreciation - A simple approach to the understanding of the plastic arts (drawing, architecture, sculpture, painting, graphics minor art, and industrial arts) on a conceptual basis.
+Art ART 1113 Art Appreciation - A simple approach to the understanding of the plastic arts (drawing, architecture, sculpture, painting, graphics minor art, and industrial arts) on a conceptual basis.
 Three hours; 3 credits.
 ART 1213 Introductory Art - A studio course designed to familiarize the student with the fundamental elements of drawing and painting and to develop in the student a visually creative vocabulary.
 A study of the work of prominent artists will augment the student's own creative work in several different media and approaches.
 Four hours; 3 credits.
 ART 1243 Inventive Crafts - A survey of art-craft ideas and production methods.
 Emphasis on creative invention.
 Six hours; 3 credits.
 ART 1313 Drawing I - Study of basic principles of construction of visual forms.
 Emphasis on line, perspective, and shading.
-Use of black and white media, pencil, charcoal.
+Use of black and white-media, pencil, charcoal.
 Required of art majors.
 Six hours; 3 credits.
 ART 1323 Drawing II - (Prerequisite: ART 1213) Introduction of color dynamics and precision drawing as used in creative expression.
 Emphasis on composition.
 Required of art majors.
 Six hours; 3 credits.
 ART 1413 Design I - Emphasis on principles and materials in visual design.
 Introduction to theory and terms.
 Use of color theory and elementary lettering.
 Required of art majors.
 Six hours; 3 credits.
-ART 1913 Art for Elementary Teachers - Designed for the needs of the elemnetary education student.
+ART 1913 Art for Elementary Teachers - Designed for the needs of the elementary education student.
 Essentials of public school art; study of development of the children's art; experiences with major forms of two-dimensional art problems; experiences with a variety of media.
 Four hours; 3 credits.
 ART 2513 Painting I-Techniques used in painting water colors, oils, pastel or other media, in still life and landscape pictures.
 Six hours; 3 credits.
 ART 2713 Art History I - Survey course of historical background of art forms from Prehistoric to Renaissance.
 Emphasis placed on painting, architecture, and sculpture as related to history.
 Three hours; 3 credits.
-ART 2723 Art History $\Pi$ - Renaissance to Twentieth Century.
+ART 2723 Art History II - Renaissance to Twentieth Century.
 Special emphasis on modern expressions in fields of art.
 Three hours; 3 credits.
-Biolog gy BIO 1113 General Biology - (for non-science majors ) A non-laboratory course in general biological principles including a survey of the kinds of plants and animals, their structure and function and their relationships with each other and the environment.
+Biolog gv BIO 1113 General Biology - (for non-science ajors ) A non-laboratory course in general biological principles including a survey of the kinds of plants and animals, their structure and function and their relationships with each other and the environment.
 Three hours; 3 credits.